 The Letter I makes four different sounds – The first I in India makes the short /ĭ/ sound.
 The second I in India makes the /ē/ sound.
-The other two sounds are /ī/ as in ice and /y/ like onion.
+The other two sounds are the long /ī/ sound as in ice and the /y/ sound like in onion.
 Reinforce the sounds with our Letter of the Week Song.

 Remember, the guide isn’t a worksheet!
 The first page is for you, the grown-up.
 Use it to introduce the letter name, the sounds it makes, and to demonstrate how to draw each letter.
 Display the Letter Guide in your school area along with the completed coloring sheet to reinforce the lesson throughout the week.

 Next, use the second sheet to create a page for your child’s phonics book.
 Review the book a few times each week until your child has mastered these phonics.